 Certainly, Rooney Mara effuses a wonderfully droll energy as the titular anti-femme-fatale Lisbeth Salander and Daniel Craig adds a shocking amount of depth to the bruised and battered journalist-turned-detective Blomkvist, and their interplay is stinging and heart-wrenchingly self-hating.
 Yet, the film forgets this core (and the fact that, really, the relationship is as much one of melodramatic exploitation as it is one of human insight) for most of its first hour and a good portion of its second – it’s far too concerned with a tepid mystery story and not enough with character or angry, enraged style.

 Perhaps the most obvious reflection of the tone-and-subject mismatch is the film’s treatment of Salander.
-Put simply, Fincher thinks she’s a character of great nuance when the script (which is reportedly very faithful to the book) fills her in as a construct, not an empathetic exploration of a real woman struggling with the real world, as much as she is an iconographic, comic-book-y totem to a teenager’s idea of “girl power” hoisted up by a toolkit of BDSM exploitation.
+Put simply, Fincher thinks she’s a character of great nuance when the script (which is reportedly very faithful to the book) fills her in as a construct, not an empathetic exploration of a real woman struggling with the real world, as much as she is an iconographic, comic-book-y totem to “girl power” hoisted up by a toolkit of BDSM exploitation.
 In other words, she’s an icy, viciously inhuman femme fatale treated, unlike most femme fatales, not as a man-killer but as a righteous avenger pushing back against the men who’ve done her wrong.
 This is all well and good, and it could be a subversive act, but it doesn’t make her a three-dimensional human character – she’s a punk rawk messiah hell-bent on deriving tacky enjoyment in the reader/ viewer, a B-movie character at heart.

 In another world, this type of portrayal could have been a wonderful, and even wonderfully dangerous, thing.
 B-movies have their place in society – they speak to things often left unspoken in complicated, curious ways.
 A B-movie about Salander could have had much to say about her as an image, and, above all, it could have done the near unthinkable by actually legitimizing a woman doing violence to men in genre fare.
 In other words, the film could have fought fire with fire by taking the male gaze, and the cheerfully uncomplicated violence of the films this gaze produces, and turning it back on itself, creating a film just as uproarious and dangerous but with an agitated female set upon men.